jasonbot/cube-with-friends/README.md

 $ ./server
 ```

-This will place all the necessary files in the `game/` folder, and run the serve from there.
+This will place all the necessary files in the `game/` folder, and run the server from that CWD.
 You can embed resources to 'overlay'; e.g. there is a custom `server.properties` we drop in place to disable authentication.

 When the server runs, it will give you a list of (possible) URLs to share with friends to get this to work in the logs.